PseudoPod 663: Birds of Passage

 As I myself grow older, I often think back to that night on the river.
 About how there’s a world around us, but beyond us, too.
 A world that takes things, changes them, but sometimes gives them back.
 All of it – all of it is ripples.

 I think back to the flaming wings of paper, rising up and vanishing into the darkness before the thing came to us.
 Even though my father has since passed on and I, too, am getting old, I have no fear, because I know that in the sky above, in the water below, past that thin thread of night, there are mysteries that we can never know.
 There is more to it all than you or I could ever fully comprehend and, while that terrifies me, it also brings me comfort.

 I know that even if the universe has no thought or regard for our existence, we can give it meaning through our own actions and our love for one another.
 Instead of hiding in the darkness, we take to wings of flame that bear us on like birds of passage, beating bravely out into the great unknown.

 About the Author

 Gordon B. White has lived in North Carolina, New York, and the Pacific Northwest.
 He is the author of the collection As Summer’s Mask Slips and Other Disruptions (Trepidatio Publishing 2020).
 A graduate of the Clarion West Writers Workshop, Gordon’s stories have appeared in dozens of venues, including the upcoming The Best Horror of the Year Vol. 12 and the Bram Stoker Award® winning anthology Borderlands 6.
-Gordon also contributes book reviews and interviews to various outlets including Nightmare, Lightspeed, and The Outer Dark podcast.
+He regularly contributes reviews and interviews to outlets including Nightmare, Lightspeed, and The Outer Dark podcast.
 You can find him online at www.gordonbwhite.com.

 About the Narrator